lwjohnst86/pr-project/README.md

-> WARNING: This project is in development, code may not run.
+> NOTE: This project is still in development, code may not run.
 Please wait until a released version is created.

 # pr-project: Commands to streamline Phoenix Rising projects